ten-protocol/go-ten/docs/testnet/tutorial.md

 This works.
 You now have an Obscuro contract that will let players play the guessing game.
 But it's not very good.
 So how do players know if they've won or not?
 We need events!

 In Ethereum, events are typically written to the event log that is viewable by everyone.
 In Obscuro, events are viewable only to those they're intended for.
 This is done by encrypting events with a key that is known only to the intended recipient.
-This is handled automatimatically for the recipient through the Wallet Extension.
+This is handled automatically for the recipient through the Wallet Extension.

 So let's go ahead and start adding in some events.
 First, we'll need to emit events letting a player know after they've played whether they have won or not.